Russia rolls out first approved COVID-19 drug as infections pass 500,000

 The Moscow health department on Wednesday raised its death toll for the month of May, citing changes in the way it determines the cause of death for patients suffering from other health problems.

+Kremlin spokesman Dmitry Peskov on Thursday denied there was anything untoward with Russia’s official coronavirus death data after the World Health Organisation said this week that Russia’s low death rate was “difficult to understand”.

-Reporting by Gleb Stolyarov and Maria Kiselyova; Writing by Tom Balmforth and Alexander Marrow; Editing by Angus MacSwan
+Reporting by Gleb Stolyarov, Tom Balmforth and Maria Kiselyova; Writing by Alexander Marrow; Editing by Angus MacSwan